danielelinaro/LCG/installation.md

 1. **Check which kernels and patches are available**.
    The realtime patch is best installed on a plain vanilla kernel.
    Go to the the [real-time page on kernel.org](https://www.kernel.org/pub/linux/kernel/projects/rt/) and check which patches are available for the kernel that you wish to install.
+In the following, we will describe how to patch and compile the 3.8.4 version of the Linux kernel.

 2. **Download the kernel and the realtime patch**.
    Assuming that you want to perform this operation in /usr/src, you can type (as root):